Soldier Beats Odds, Returns to Duty After Stroke and Leads Team to Victory in Best Squad Competition

 |0

-This work, Soldier Beats Odds, Returns to Duty After Stroke and Leads Team to Victory in Best Squad Competition [Image 3 of 3], by Erich Ryland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier Beats Odds, Returns to Duty After Stroke and Leads Team to Victory in Best Squad Competition, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Soldier Beats Odds, Returns to Duty After Stroke and Leads Team to Victory in Best Squad Competition